TVNZ news boss on leave over Kamahl Santamaria saga

 The head of news and current affairs at TVNZ is on leave during an investigation into the hiring of former Breakfast host Kamahl Santamaria.

-Paul Yurisich has been in the spotlight for the past week following Santamaria quitting abruptly after just 32 days in the job.
+Paul Yurisich has been in the spotlight for the past week after Santamaria quit abruptly just 32 days into the job.

 It is understood that Yurisich recruited Santamaria from Al Jazeera, where the pair also worked together.